cider-ci/cider-ci/README.md

 Arts][].
 It has boosted development immensely for the projects [Madek][] and [Leihs][].

-The current release number is `1.7.x`.
-Cider-CI `0.x` was a single application implemented in *Ruby on Rails* and deployed in [Torquebox][]/JBoss, see [architecture v0][].
+The current release is `2.x`.
+We continues with the microservice approach (see [architecture v2][]) and relive the _ruby on rails_ part by introducion a new service called *builder*.
+Version 2 introduces a new specification format which breaks compatibility.
+Hence, the increment of the major version.

+Cider-CI moved to a microservice architecture with version `1.5.0`.
+An application server is no longer needed.

 The application was split-up in a *Clojure* and *Ruby on Rails* part in version `1.0.x`.
 Both applications were still running within the *JBoss Application Server*, see [architecture v1][].

-Cider-CI moved to a microservice architecture with version `1.5.0`.
-An application server is no longer needed.
-See the [architecture v1.5][] overview diagram.
+Cider-CI `0.x` was a single application implemented in *Ruby on Rails* and deployed in [Torquebox][]/JBoss, see [architecture v0][].

 Core Components
 ---------------

 Cider-CI consists of the following components respectively services:

-0. The [Cider-CI Trial-Manager][] dispatches so called *trials* (units of execution) to the executors and syncs them with the executors.
+0. The [Cider-CI Dispatcher][] dispatches so called *trials* (units of execution) to the executors and syncs them with the executors.
-    This part runs as a service under the JVM.

-0. The [Cider-CI Executor][] runs in the JVM on every executor (node).
+0. The [Cider-CI Builder][] translates the execution specification into tasks.

-0. The [Cider-CI Repository-Manager][] manages the git-repositories.
+0. The [Cider-CI Repository][] manages the git-repositories.
 It syncs them and provides an interface to other services.

 0. The [Cider-CI User-Interface][] serves the front-end for to users.
     This is a *Ruby on Rails* application wich runs within the *[Puma Web Server][]*.

-    This repository also includes functinallity that
-    runs as a *Rails* background service.
-This services is expected to be replaced in version `2.x`, see the [architecture vision][].

-0. The [Cider-CI Storage-Manger][] serves and stores artifacts like build results (e.g. _JVM Jars_, or _Ruby Gems_) or log files of a test-run.
+0. The [Cider-CI Storage][] serves and stores artifacts like build results (e.g. _JVM Jars_, or _Ruby Gems_) or log files of a test-run.

-0. The [Cider-CI API][] is the most recent addition to the Cider-CI stack.
+0. The [Cider-CI API][] provides a json (hal+json precisely) interface to interact in a programmatic way with Cider-CI.

+0. The [Cider-CI Executor][] runs in the JVM on every executor (node).

 The [architecture][] overview diagram illustrates how the components interact.